Bow Wow (rapper): 2010–present

 On August 10, 2013, via his official YouTube page, Bow Wow stated the reason that Underrated had been delayed was the result of raising his daughter and waiting until he was more mature; he also stated he planned on working on and releasing the album after he turned 28.
 On June 24, 2014, Bow Wow announced via Instagram that after the 2014 BET Awards, he was going by his real name Shad Moss, claiming that he made a lot of history as Bow Wow and that it was now time for "the next chapter and challenge".
 He stated that "Bow Wow" no longer fit with his new personality as he was now a father, host, and actor, and he had matured from what he had been early on in his life.

 In May 2015, with his long-delayed album with Cash Money still without a release date, Bow Wow announced that he had amicably parted ways with Cash Money Records so he could move on with his music career.
 He said, "I wanna dictate when my music come out.
 I'm tired of going to the studio to make records and then I listen to them.
 'Cuz then they get old.
 Then when y'all ask for new music I don't wanna hear it 'cuz I've been listening to it for two or three months.
 I just can't be held up up by nobody.
 It's as simple as that.
 I got a daughter.
 I got a family I gotta provide for."

 On September 27, 2015, Bow Wow signed to Puff Daddy's record label Bad Boy Records.
 He then named the members of his new management team and finished the post by writing, "Making money won't be the issue.
 Figuring out where to keep it all is another story!"

-On August 7, 2016, Bow Wow officially announced that he is retiring from rapping and will release one more album, titled NYLTH, which was initially tentatively scheduled for release in 2017.
-As of March 2023 it has not come out.
+On August 7, 2016, Bow Wow officially announced that he was retiring from rapping and would release one more album, titled NYLTH, which was initially tentatively scheduled for release in 2017.
+In 2021, he announced that his final album would be titled Before 30, and would be released by Death Row Records.
+He teased the album again in March 2024.

 Prior to his final album release, Bow Wow and Soulja Boy released a joint retail mixtape titled Ignorant Shit on October 25, 2016.

-In 2020, Bow Wow competed on the third season of The Masked Singer as "Frog".
-He finished in third place.
+In 2020, Bow Wow competed in the third season of The Masked Singer as "Frog" and finished in third place.
+He agreed to appear on the show because he felt it would be a good rehearsal before headlining The Millennium Tour.
+He headlined the tour in 2020, 2021 and 2022.